canmanie-swov/EscalatingWarningsVRStudy/README.md

 # Changes we made to the DReyeVR/Carla codebase

-Not all of these changes are necessary aand are the result of a messy hack used to disable all traffic lights in order to disable a specific light on the experimental route.
+Not all of these changes are necessary.
+Most are the result of a messy hack used to disable all traffic lights because we wanted to disable a specific light on the experimental route (and had trouble doing this fully for only a single light).
 The other major change was to accomodate the addition of a flag to enable/disable manual tackeover.

 ## Editor